John, Count of Angoulême

-John of Orléans (Jean, 26 June 1399 - 30 April 1467), Count of Angoulême and Périgord, was a younger son of Louis I, Duke of Orléans, and Valentina Visconti, and a grandson of Charles V of France.
-He was the younger brother of the noted poet, Charles, Duke of Orléans, and grandfather of Francis I of France.
+John of Orléans (Jean, 26 June 1399 – 30 April 1467), Count of Angoulême and Périgord, was the younger son of Louis I, Duke of Orléans, and Valentina Visconti, and grandson of Charles V of France.
+He was the younger brother of the noted poet, Charles, Duke of Orléans, and paternal grandfather of Francis I of France.

 John was handed over to the English in 1412, according to the terms of the Treaty of Buzançais, and not released until 1444.
 In 1415 he was joined by his older brother Charles, with whom he shared an interest in literature.
 He had to sell part of his estates to pay for his ransom, but still collected many books.
 After that, he fought under the orders of his illegitimate half-brother, Jean de Dunois, driving the English out of Guyenne in 1451.

+Marriage and issue

 On 31 August 1449, he married Marguerite de Rohan, daughter of Alain IX of Rohan and Margaret of Brittany.
 They had: